hayesmaker/grunt-smoothie/README.md

 # grunt-smoothie

-> Create template based Class files for your javascript projects.
+> Mix delicious modules for your javascript projects.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`